WNP78/JunoXml/InputController.md

 |`TranslateRight`|
 |`TranslateUp`|
 |`Yaw`|

+The activation group controls appear in the _SimpleAirways_ stock aircraft model. **AG1** causes the landing gear rotators to move to their other extreme position. **AG2** toggles the thrust reversers.

 If you want to, you can just put a constant value in there.
 Like `0.5`, `-1`, or even `.3`.
 This will just remain constant.